 By Dr. Jean Keamy

-Dr. Jean Keamy is a board certified ophthalmologist specializing in LASIK, PRK, refractive surgery, cataract surgery, and routine eye exams.
-She owns Keamy Eye & Laser Centre and can be reached at 508-836-8733.
-Learn more at www.seemedrkeamy.com.
-Archives of articles from previous issues can be read on fiftyplusadvocate.com.
+Dr. Jean Keamy is a board certified ophthalmologist specializing in cataract surgery, refractive cataract surgery, LASIK, PRK, eyelid surgery, and diseases of the eye, and routine eye exams.
+She owns Keamy Eye & Laser Centre on 24 Lyman St. in Westborough and can be reached at 508-836-8733.
+Learn more at www.seemedrkeamy.com or www.facebook.com/Keamyeye.
+Archives of articles from previous issues may be read at www.fiftyplusadvocate.com.